5000-series (CTA): Issues

 The fleet was taken out of service for inspections in December 2011 concerning irregularities found in the wheel components of the cars.
 They reentered service on May 7, 2012.
 As of November 2015, these cars are the most abundant in the CTA's fleet, making up the entire Pink, Green, Yellow, Purple, and Red Line fleets.

 Controversies

 The 5000-series' seating arrangement has been met with negative feedback from riders.
 One of the requirements the CTA had during the bidding process was that manufacturers provide more than one interior layout for a hybrid seating configuration (both longitudinal and lateral), to minimize discomfort as well as maximize passenger flow.

 Accidents

-On November 16, 2023, car 5599, in service on the Yellow line, was approaching Howard station, when it hit snow removal equipment with 38 people onboard.
+On November 16, 2023, car 5599, in service on the Yellow Line, was approaching Howard station, when it hit snow removal equipment with 38 people on board.
 23 people were injured, three seriously, but none life-threatening.
 The snow removal equipment was on the tracks for a planned multiple-day training in advance of snowy conditions.
 The cab end of the car was severely damaged, although the exact fate of the cars is unknown at this time.
-Yellow line service was suspended following the accident.
+Yellow Line service was suspended following the accident during the NTSB's investigation.